 The data on which the CSA report was based was collected in October 2018.
 The data collection was voluntary.
 Data was received from 100% of private day nurseries, 80% of childminders, 70% of schools and 100% of out of school clubs.

-The full Childcare Sufficiency Assessment can be downloaded below.
+Download the full Childcare Sufficiency Assessment here.